Submit individual Gift Aid donations, aggregated donations and claims for sponsored events using Charities Online.

 - donation date, using the format DD/MM/YY or enter the latest date in a series of donations made by the donor

-- donation amount, without using £ signs and showing amounts to 2 decimal places, eg 200.00 not £200
+- donation amount, without using £ signs and showing amounts to 2 decimal places, for example 200.00 not £200

-If a field in the spreadsheet doesn’t apply to you, leave it blank.
+If a field in the spreadsheet does not apply to you, leave it blank.

 For a single donation, you need to include the date the donation was received.
 But if an individual donor makes regular donations to your charity or CASC, or if you’re submitting aggregated donations, enter the date of the last donation received.